 Sleep Aids for Teenagers

-I'm not a huge fan of prescription teenager insomnia medication.
+I'm not a huge fan of prescription teenage insomnia medication.
 You definitely do not want to get your teenager hooked on sleeping pills.
-They are habit forming and do not promote long term healthy sleep patterns.
+They are habit-forming and do not promote long-term healthy sleep patterns.
 So, what can you do to help your teenager sleep better?
 Here are a few sleep aids for teenagers you might want to try.

 All Natural Sleep Remedies for teens